SI 2024 Innovation

 Public R&D Spillovers and Productivity Growth

-Discussant: Sabrina T. Howell, New York University and NBER
+Discussant: Sabrina T. Howell, Harvard University and NBER

 2:20 pm